sseleznevqa/marta/README.md

 *And when defining an element you can use it in value field of itemprop like #{@itemprop}.*

 ![Dynamic attributes - 2](readme_files/itemprop2.png)

+*If name of your variable is the same as the name of attribute and attribute value is including your variable value.
+Marta will do everything automatically*

 *See couple examples in example_project (Ruby checkbox, item1 and 2 radio buttons)*